mruizrod/QACapstone/README.md

 ```
 Make sure Ollama is running on your device.

-Run QACapstone.git using the following command:
+Run QACapstone using the following command:
 **Using `streamlit`** &nbsp;
 ```sh
 streamlit run main.py